 - What happens after you die?

-And, of course, with the development of their pre-frontal cortex, kids love asking philosophical questions and arguing philosophically.
-We should let them do it more!
+As their prefrontal cortices grow, kids love asking philosophical questions and arguing philosophically.
+We should let them do it more.

-Again, as with every item on this list, teaching kids philosophy provides them with skills which are transferable into every other discipline.
+Again, as with every item on this list, teaching kids philosophy provides them with skills that are transferable into every other discipline.

 Please see the Wikipedia page on Philosophy for Children for more background and ideas on the value of teaching kids philosophy.